Organizational Voice

 Do: Default to formal language; prefer images of well-groomed volunteers.

-Don't: Don't use emoji in body text.
-Use slang sparingly, and be sure to use it correctly.
-Use exclamation marks moderately (i.e., not more than once per paragraph or short post).
+Don't: Overuse slang, and be sure to use it correctly.
+Use too many exclamation marks (i.e., not more than once per paragraph or short post) or swear words (limit to one per piece of content).

 Phraseology